 2. Do you need to preshrink velvet fabric before cutting?

 Well, it depends.
 You have to consider the fiber content, fabric structure, and texture.
 Many types of velvet require dry cleaning.
 So I heard many times that you must dry clean your velvet fabric before cutting because it may shrink.
 But as for me, I always try to avoid dry cleaning if possible.

-Recently I made a dress from silk velvet and I steamed the fabric before cutting.
+Recently I made a dress from silk velvet and I steamed the fabric before cutting it.
 Consider steaming the velvet fabric instead of dry-cleaning: hang it in a bathroom and fill the room with steam.
 Don’t touch the fabric while it’s damp, let the material dry thoroughly before work but pay attention to avoid crushing the pile ( it will leave marks ).

 I like to use crushed velvet for making clothes.
 This is a very tough polyester fabric with an already crushed pile.
-I thought: why not to prewash it?
+Did I think: why not prewash it?
 I cut a square 3 x 3 inches from my crushed velvet and washed it in hot water.
 The fabric shrank but looked exactly the same as before washing.
-I then put the whole piece in the washing machine (for 20 minutes delicate cycle, hot) and afterwards in the dryer.
+I then put the whole piece in the washing machine (for 20 minutes delicate cycle, hot) and afterward in the dryer.
 It worked!
 The fabric didn’t change in appearance at all and I made a dress which you can see in the image above.

-3. How to determine NAP of velvet?
+3. How to determine the NAP of velvet?

 Pay attention to the nap when arranging the pattern pieces on the fabric or else the pieces will look like they have a different color.
 The arrangement can be either with or against the nap ( the garment will have a different look ) but it is essential that all are arranged in the same direction.
 Remember that all the details of the pattern must run in the same direction unless you want to create some design interest and cut yokes for example in different directions to create a different color shade.